 The teams were given two assignments;

-1, to use the Swedish satellite data (provided through ODC) to train a model that is able to estimate certain statistics for an occluded area based on the information from the surrounding area, as reliably and accurately as possible.
+1, Use the Swedish satellite data (provided through ODC) to train a model that is able to estimate certain statistics for an occluded area based on the information from the surrounding area, as reliably and accurately as possible.

 To solve this challenges, the participants got access to the satellite data via the OpenDataCube(ODC) and the satellite data collected in the international Copernicus program.